Meet the Team

 Mary Jean grew up in Great Falls, where her family still lives.
 She attended Great Falls Elementary, Cooper Middle School, and Langley High School.
 She began studying ballet at the Margaret Haddad Studio of Classical Ballet.
 In high school, she attended the prestigious Kirov Academy of Ballet in Washington, DC where she received an Artistic Degree.

 Mary Jean first became interested in the field of physical therapy following her own injuries as a ballet dancer.
 As a physical therapist, Mary Jean utilizes her prior dance background to assess biomechanics and movement in both dancers and non-dancers.
+In 2023, she co-authored the article: Return to Ballet Progression for Dancers After Hip Arthroscopy For Instability or Femoracetabular Impingement Syndrome which was published in the Clinical Journal of Sports Medicine.
 As a clinician, she understands first-hand the importance of individualized and patient-centered care to enable patients to achieve their personal goals.
+Mary Jean has particular interest in treating young dancers and hypermobile patient populations.
 She strives to help all her patients become pain-free and stronger than before their injuries.
-In her free time, Mary Jean enjoys spending time with her family and friends, and her dog, Abby.
+In her free time, Mary Jean enjoys spending time with her husband, Joey, and their dog, Abby.

 Dr. Jaison Alderman PT, DPT, MBA, CMTPT, CDNT